 Go on an exhilarating journey to Santa Fe Island in the Galapagos archipelago.
 Marvel at unique wildlife like the endemic Santa Fe land iguana, snorkel alongside playful sea lions and relax on pristine beaches with turquoise waters.
 This tour promises an unforgettable blend of nature and relaxation in paradise.

-Your driver will take you to the airport (Baltra), where you will fly back to the mainland (Quito or Guayaquil) and connect with your international flight to Lima, Peru.
+The driver will take you to the airport (Baltra), where you will fly back to the mainland (Quito or Guayaquil) and connect with your international flight to Lima, Peru.

 Note: Latam flight LA2431 would suit you best.